LightCuppixLab/Pets-Health-Tracker/privacy.md

 ## Legal basis for processing (GDPR Art.
 6)

-- Performance of a contract (Art.
-6(1)(b)): to create and operate your account, store your pet records, and provide the service you asked for, including verifying a subscription purchase.
+- **Performance of a contract (Art.
+6(1)(b)):** to create and operate your account, store your pet records, and provide the service you asked for, including verifying a subscription purchase.
 We retain your subscription-entitlement record (the "Pro" flag and its expiry) on this basis for as long as your account exists, so that purchased access is honoured; it is erased when your authentication account is erased.
 We do not store any payment or invoice data, which are held by the app store.
-- Legitimate interests (Art.
-6(1)(f)): to keep the service secure, prevent abuse, and maintain its technical integrity.
+- **Legitimate interests (Art.
+6(1)(f)):** to keep the service secure, prevent abuse, and maintain its technical integrity.
 Our interest is balanced against your rights.
-- Consent (Art.
-6(1)(a)): where the platform requires you to grant a specific permission (for example, to pick a photo through the OS picker).
+- **Consent (Art.
+6(1)(a)):** where the platform requires you to grant a specific permission (for example, to pick a photo through the OS picker).
 You can withdraw such consent at any time in your device settings.

 ## Your rights (GDPR Art.
-15-22)
+15–22)

 You have the right to: